Scientific Name

 Soil: Plant A. 'Mauna Loa' in a well-drained soil mix formulated for succulents or make your own.
 Drainage is essential because too much moisture around roots can cause root rot.

-Temperature: This succulent grows at its best between 50 to 85 °F (10 to 30 °C).
-When temperatures shift below 50 °F (10 °C), it is time to bring your plant back inside.
+Temperature: This succulent grows best between 50 and 85 °F (10 and 30 °C).
+When temperatures drop below 50 °F (10 °C), it is time to bring your plant back inside.
 A. 'Mauna Loa' can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: This succulent does need regular watering but is very tolerant of drought conditions for short periods.
 Water deeply, but only when the soil is dry.
 Cut back on watering during the winter months.
 Do not let water stand in the rosettes.

 Fertilizing: A. 'Mauna Loa' generally does not require fertilizer but may benefit from the extra nutrients.
-Feed with a fertilizer for succulents in spring and summer only.
+Feed it with a fertilizer for succulents in spring and summer only.
 Be sure to follow the label directions.

-Repotting: This plant is not particularly fast-growing and will only rarely need repotting.
-Repot it in the spring in a container a few inches larger in diameter every few years to keep it from becoming rootbound.
+Repotting: This plant is not particularly fast-growing and will rarely need repotting.
+To prevent it from becoming rootbound, repot it in the spring in a container a few inches larger in diameter every few years.

 Learn more at How to Grow and Care for Aloe.